PeteClubSeven/cktap-protocol-flutter/README.md

 You must have the tools required for tap-protocol and libsecp256k1 to build, please follow these instructions:
 - All platforms
-  - Make sure the Android SDK is installed and $ANDROID_HOME points to a valid location with the command line tools installed
+  - Make sure the Android SDK is installed and $ANDROID_HOME points to a valid location with the command line tools installed.
 - macOS 13 or newer
   - `brew install cmake`
 - macOS 12 or older
   - `brew install cmake coreutils`

-## Project stucture
+## Project Stucture

 This template uses the following structure: